Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Methods and sample selection

 \subsection{Visual inspection and Brown Dwarf cut}

-For candidate z>5 quiescent galaxies with JWST, brown dwarves become interlopers.
-To deal with this problem we use the selection criteria of \citet{Langeroodi2023} based on brown dwarf templates.
-This corresponds to a cut of F200W-F150W>0.20.
+For candidate $z>5$ quiescent galaxies with JWST, brown dwarfs (BD) become interlopers \citep[e.g.][]{Kauffmann2020}.
+To deal with this problem, we use the selection criteria of \citet{Langeroodi2023} based on BD templates.
+This corresponds to a cut of F200W$-$F150W>0.20.
 We combine this with a cut from \citet{Kokorev2024} which was based on selecting for the so called 'Little Red Dots' \citep[LRDs, e.g.][and many more works]{Matthee2024}.
-There is still much debate on the nature of LRDs as to whether they are AGN \citep[e.g.][]{Inayoshi2025} or quiescent galaxies \citep[e.g.][]{Baggen2024}. \footnote{They may also be both, such as the example of 072127 selected by \citet{Kokorev20241lrd} as a spectroscopically confirmed broad line AGN LRD and \citet{Baker2025a} as a quiescent galaxy hosting a type-2 AGN.} It is likely that they are a combination, making it tricky to remove them from the quiescent galaxies sample.
-We settle for removing galaxies with clear V shaped SEDs via visual inspection as possible LRD or BD contaminants.
+There is still much debate on the nature of LRDs as to whether they are AGN \citep[e.g.][]{Inayoshi2025} or quiescent galaxies \citep[e.g.][]{Baggen2024}.

+In light of this, we settle for removing galaxies with clear V-shaped SEDs via visual inspection as possible LRD or BD contaminants.
 Most high-z quiescent galaxies \citep[e.g. those seen in ][]{Weibel2024,deGraaff2025,Baker2025a, Nanayakkara2025} show blue slopes redwards of the Balmer break so the removal of V shaped SEDs should not affect our selection of these types of massive quiescent galaxies.
-We also remove candidate quiescent galaxies with insufficient filter coverage to properly probe the Balmer break, as we cannot be certain of those galaxies quiescent nature (this is however, a negligible number of galaxies). \footnote{As an example, we remove galaxies with only F200W, F277W, F356W and F444W, if the break is blueward of F200W.
-We also remove any galaxy with fewer than 4 filters (there are a handful of well-constrained z=2 galaxies with 4 filters that properly probe the full NIRCam range).
-We note that this only applies to the \pipes fitting - we use the full JWST + Hubble filters in the initial \eazy \ based selection.}
+We also remove candidate quiescent galaxies with insufficient filter coverage to properly probe the Balmer break, as we cannot be certain of those galaxies quiescent nature (this is however, a negligible number of galaxies) \footnote{As an example, we remove galaxies with only F200W, F277W, F356W and F444W, if the break is blueward of F200W.
+We also remove any galaxy with fewer than 4 filters (there are a handful of well-constrained $z=2$ galaxies with 4 filters that properly probe the full NIRCam range).
+We note that this only applies to the \pipes fitting - we use the full JWST + Hubble filters in the initial \eazy \ based selection.}.
+These cuts reduce our sample from 882 galaxies to 743 galaxies.